VictorGoic0/Demand-Letter-Gen/memory-bank/activeContext.md

 1. **MVP Focus:** Only P0 features should be implemented initially
 2. **Firm-Level Isolation:** All data must be filtered by firm_id - all users within a firm see the same documents, templates, and letters.
 All queries filter by firm_id for multi-tenancy.
 Document service uses firm_id as path parameter: `/{firm_id}/documents`.
 3. **Authentication:** Mock authentication implemented - password accepted but not validated.
-Login endpoint queries User by email and returns user/firm information.
-Frontend stores user data in localStorage and protects all routes except /login.
+Login endpoint queries User by email and returns user/firm/role information.
+Frontend stores user data in localStorage with validation, protects all routes except /login, displays user menu with logout, and injects firmId/userId headers in all API requests.
+All hooks use camelCase property names (firmId, userId, firmName, role).
 4. **Error Handling:** Comprehensive error handling at all layers
 5. **Documentation:** Keep documentation updated as code is written